TommyGong08/tommygong08.github.io/_posts/2024-9-09-HPC-LearningNotes.md

 This flipping k loop operation could result in significant improvement in GFlops.

-Last but not the least, blocking algorithm is one of optimization methods.
+Last but not least, the blocking algorithm is one of the optimization methods.
 However, we need to pay attention to the balance between block size and cache miss rate.
-From the experience results, block size of 8 gives the better performance.
+From the results of the experience, a block size of 8 gives better performance.

 #### Summary
 Once we want to do data access optimization, think about the following methods: